fgolemo/mcdp/src/mcdp_data/libraries/manual.mcdplib/docs/part5-developer/12_extra.md

 \subsection{Some related work}

 Modern engineering has long since recognized the two ideas of modularity and hierarchical decomposition, yet there is no general quantitative theory of design that is applied to different domains.
 Most of the works in the theory of design literature study abstractions that are meant to be useful for a human designer, rather than an automated system.
-For example, a \emph{function structure }diagram~\cite[p.
-32]{pahl07}
-decomposes the function of a system in subsystems that exchange energy, materials, and signals~(\prettyref{fig:thatbook}).
+For example, a *function structure* diagram~\cite[p.
+32]{pahl07} decomposes the function of a system in subsystems that exchange energy, materials, and signals~(\prettyref{fig:thatbook}).
 Design approaches such as Suh's theory of \emph{axiomatic design~}\cite{suh01} provide quantitative formalization but are limited to linear or linearized models, and cannot deal with recursive constraints.

 \begin{figure}[H]
-\subfloat[\emph{Function structure diagram} from~\cite{pahl07}\label{fig:thatbook}]{\includegraphics[scale=0.33]{reits2_other_intro}}
+\subfloat[Function structure diagram from~\cite{pahl07}\label{fig:thatbook}]{\includegraphics[scale=0.33]{reits2_other_intro}}
 \subfloat[Hierarchical decomposition of a watch's "form" and "function"~\cite{sussman80constraints}]{\includegraphics[scale=0.33]{reits2_steele}}
 \caption{}
 \end{figure}